Cutch State: Rulers

 After the victory the British deposed the ruling king Jam Bharmulji II and his son Deshalji II, a minor was made the ruler of Cutch State.
 During his minority the affairs of the State were managed by Council of Regency, which was composed of Jadeja chiefs and headed by Captain MacMurdo.

-During his reign Kutch suffered a severe earthquake in 1819 followed by severe famine in 1823, 1825 & 1832.
+During his reign Kutch suffered a severe earthquake in 1819 followed by severe famine in 1823, 1825 and 1832.
 Further, Kutch was attacked by marauding band from Sindh.
 Deshalji II although 18 years of age took the management of law in his own hands and defeated aggressor from Sindh.
 His reign saw maritime trade with Africa, Oman and especially Zanzibar improve significantly.
 Slowly and steadily the industrialisation in Cutch got a set back which was started by Lakhpatji and Godji.
 He was succeeded by his son Pragmalji II in 1860.

 During later half of the 19th century and first half of the 20th century state progressed under leadership of Pragmalji II and his successor Khengarji III.
 The educational, judiciary and administrative reforms, which were started by Pragmulji II, were carried further by Khengarji III, who also laid foundation of Cutch State Railway, Kandla port and many schools.
 Khengarji III was the longest ruling king of Cutch.
 Khengarji also served as Aide-De-Campe to Queen Victoria for some years.
 Under him state was elevated to status of 17-gun salute state and title of rulers of Cutch also was elevated as Maharao.

-Khengarji III was succeeded by his son Vijayaraji in 1942 and ruled for few years till India became independent.
-During reign of Vijayaraji the Kutch High Court was instituted, village councils were elected and irrigation facilities were expanded greatly and agricultural development in the state during short span of six years of his rule.
+Khengarji III was succeeded by his son Vijayaraji in 1942 and ruled for a few years until India became independent.
+During the reign of Vijayaraji the Kutch High Court was instituted, village councils were elected and irrigation facilities were expanded greatly and agricultural development in the state during short span of six years of his rule.
 He took keen interest in irrigation matters and it was during his reign the Vijaysagar reservoir was built together with another 22 dams.
 Cutch became the third princely state after Hyderabad and Travancore to start its own bus transport services beginning in year 1945.
 Additionally, a set of specimen banknotes was printed for the state of Cutch in 1946, but was never put into production.

 Cutch was one of the first princely states to accede to India upon its independence on 15 August 1947.
 Vijayraji was away for medical treatment at London.
 Upon his order Madansinhji, on behalf of his father, signed the Instrument of Accession of Kutch, on 16 August 1947, in his capacity as attorney of Maharao of Kutch.
 Later, Madansinhji acceded the throne, upon death of his father Vijayaraji on 26 January 1948 and became the last Maharao of Cutch, for a short period of time till 4 May 1948, when the administration of the state was completely merged in to the Union of India.